Traders at the W/R station in Agbogloshie seek intervention from Jomoro MP over eviction

-Over three thousand traders, commercial drivers, and truck drivers who ply their trade at the Western Regional Market and lorry station in Agbogbloshie Market in Accra are on the verge of losing their sources of livelihood as the market is allegedly being taken over by the Vice President, Dr. Mahamudu Bawumia, for the construction of hostels and toilets for head porters (Kayayei) in Accra.
+Over three thousand traders, commercial drivers, and truck drivers who ply their trade at the Western Regional Market and lorry station in Agbogbloshie Market in Accra are on the verge of losing their sources of livelihood as the market is allegedly being taken over by the Vice President, Dr Mahmud Bawumia, for the construction of hostels and toilets for head porters (Kayayei) in Accra.

 The foundation is currently being dug in more than half of the land in preparation for the start of the project.